 1. An email is sent with a DKIM signature (generally in the header of the email).

-2. The email arrives at the intended destination.
-With a pair of keys – one public key, one private key.
+2. The email arrives at the intended destination with a pair of keys (one public, one private).

-6. This hash value is then checked against the original hash value (created when the email was first sent).
+6. This value is checked against the original hash value.

-In the case that the receiving email server fails to check and validate the DKIM signature, it sometimes spells bad news for the sending server.
-The most common consequence is that the message gets marked as spam – meaning the recipient never reads your message.
+If the validation fails, the most common consequence is that the message gets marked as spam.
 At worst, the entire IP address of the sending server could be blocked.

 What are the benefits of DKIM?